Courage

 • The in-person retreats offer a balanced pacing of presentation, small and large group sharing, experiential practices, and personal time.

-The sharing is never forced, you always have the option to pass.
+The sharing is never forced.
+You always have the option to pass.

 You are welcomed wherever you are in your journey and however you want to talk about who God is for you.

-• In all of our retreats, we ask people to share according to our pledge agreements, which include confidentiality and no political discussions.
+• In all our retreats, we ask people to share according to our pledge agreements, which include confidentiality and no political discussions.
 Christine works hard to create a welcoming, non-judgmental environment that encourages everyone to focus on listening rather than imposing advice.

 • Here is a sample schedule.